cyrill-martin/kmapper/README.md

 # README

-kmapperBETA...Doc still to to, sorry!
+kmapperBETA...Doc still to do, sorry!